 Clear blue water and white powdery sand.
 Huge live oak trees.
 It’s the island you’ve never heard of that offers some great reasons to visit.
-Here is what I recommend doing on Dauphin Island.
+Here is what I recommend doing on Dauphin Island on a day trip.

 Little Red Schoolhouse

-There is also an extensive lending library and books are free of charge.
-There are lots of different books to choose from ranging in age from children to adult.
+There is also an extensive lending library, and books are free of charge.
+There are lots of different books to choose from, ranging in age from children to adults.
 You can even get some DVDs, audiobooks, games, and puzzles on loan as well.
 So, if you decide to stay for more than a day, definitely check out the lending library.

 The Little Red Schoolhouse is located at 1016 Bienville Boulevard, Dauphin Island, AL. It is open from Monday to Saturday from 10 to 4.

 Fort Gaines is a historic fort named for Edmund Pendleton Gaines.
 It was completed in 1861 and is best known for the Battle of Mobile Bay, fought during the Civil War.

 On the grounds outside the fort, you can see a large sign with the famous command from Admiral David Farragut that says, “Damn the torpedoes!
 Full speed ahead! ” joined by two cannons.
 If you’re like me, you’ve heard this quote but had no clue where it came from.
 Well, now you know.

 Explore the site, watch live reenactments, and see a blacksmith demonstrate the craft.
 Learn more about this rich history preserved in this historic place.
 You can see the original cannons used in the battle, pre-Civil War brick buildings, and more.